 Affiliates of our sponsor are not prohibited from raising money for, or managing, another investment entity that makes the same types of investments as those we target.
-For example, our advisor's management team has successfully completed over 40 fully subscribed private placements in real estate programs of multiple property types with over 1000 investors across the United States and one public, non-listed REIT, Moody I, which terminated its primary offering on October 12, 2015 and which raised approximately \$132 million.
 As a result, the time and resources they could devote to us may be diverted to other investment activities.
 Additionally, some of our officers serve as officers of investment entities sponsored by our sponsor and its affiliates.
 Since these professionals engage in and will continue to engage in other business activities on behalf of themselves and others, these professionals will face conflicts of interest in allocating their time among us, our advisor, and its affiliates and other business activities in which they are involved.
 This could result in actions that are more favorable to other affiliates of our advisor than us.

-In addition, as noted above, we may compete with affiliates of our advisor for the same investors and investment opportunities.
-We may also co-invest with any such affiliate.
+In addition, we may compete with affiliates of our advisor for the same investors and investment opportunities.
+We may also coinvest with any such affiliate.
 Even though all such co-investments will be subject to approval by our independent directors, they could be on terms not as favorable to us as those we could achieve co-investing with a third-party.